Time out tips

 6. Don’t give time-out all the time

 Give warning number one.
 Wait a minute or two before giving the next warning.
 The first is a request to put the toy away.
 If your child does not listen, give the first time-out warning.
 Repeat your request and give the second warning.
 The third warning is giving your child the option of putting the toy away or getting a time-out.
-After that, I give the time out.
+After that, I take him aside for discipline.

 Here’s what that looks like: 1) Andy, can you put your car away?
 2) Andy, please put your car away or you will get a five minute time-out.
 3) Put the car away now or get time-out.